openturns/openturns.github.io/otbenchmark/master/_sources/auto_examples/plot_crosscut_distribution_2d.rst

 Cross-cuts of conditional distributions in 2-d
 ==============================================

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-14
+GENERATED FROM PYTHON SOURCE LINES 7-10

 .. code-block:: Python

     import openturns as ot
-    import numpy as np
     import otbenchmark as otb
-    import openturns.viewer as otv
-    import pylab as pl